PseudoDevs/IamGhost/bbmd9.md

-Last updated: 2024-04-09 10:34:57
+Last updated: 2024-04-09 10:35:29
-Random Quote: Best-available idea doesn't make something a good idea. - Kinsey Locke
+Random Quote: When you do one good deed, it creates a ripple effect.
+One good deed leads to another and another. - Marshall Eriksen